abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

 When describing the image on the page about the breed, you might use something like the following:

 > A Rottweiler.
 A large muscular dog with short black sleek fur and distinctive tan markings on the face, chest, and paws.
-It's head is strong and broad with a kind face and medium sized ears that flop loosely either side.
+Its head is strong and broad with a kind face and medium sized ears that flop loosely on either side.

 Whereas on the page where you're trying to sell the collar, the exact same image may be described as: